WillB97/i3scripts/README.md

 Also includes functionality to save and restore layouts an set primary monitors.

+__To add__
+- Centered Below
+- Center left & right
+- mirror
+- mirror to all for debugging

 ### xrandr_center.sh
 A simplified script that doesn't require rofi and simply places 2 monitors centrally one above the other.
 This can be done interactively or directly at the command line.